amur-bashirov/jwt-pizza/CuriosityReport.md

 ### 5. Update Configuration (`.upptimerc.yml`)

 Configure the websites you want to monitor and customize your status page.
 Here is an example configuration:
+---

-## 6. Commit your graph workflow: It is also improtant to notice that I had troubel for workflows keep failing to see my graph workfows.
+## 6. Commit your graph workflow:
+It is also improtant to notice that I had troubel for workflows keep failing to see my graph workfows.
 I learnt that apparantly sometimes you need to change something in the given file and than commit it in order for GitHUb to see it.
 It is a very wierd bug but sometimes it happens. can you polish it?
+---
+### Reflections and Key Learnings

+Through this exercise, I learned not only how to connect Upptime to monitor my websites but also gained a deeper understanding of how GitHub templates work.
+By creating a repository from the Upptime template, I could immediately leverage pre-configured workflows, secrets, and a structured configuration file to set up uptime monitoring quickly.

+Unexpectedly, this experience also taught me a lot about GitHub Actions workflows.
+I encountered several quirks, such as workflows not triggering until I committed changes, and the need for a classic personal access token instead of a fine-grained token.
+These challenges gave me practical insight into how automated workflows and issue management function in GitHub, beyond what the documentation alone could teach.
+Overall, it was a highly educational experience that combined monitoring, version control, and automation in a real-world project context.